 Instruction to TGme Editor: Update REVme D5.0 P4401L40 as shown below.

-There is no spatial mapping, the Q matrix is a block identity matrix.
+There is no spatial mapping.
+If NSTS = NTX, the spatial mapping matrix Q is an identity matrix.
+If NSTS < NTX, Q has NTX rows and NSTS columns, where the first NSTS rows constitute an identity matrix and the remaining rows constitute a zero matrix.

 [End of File]